PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 He might or might not have died of natural causes.

-Read about an interview with Stalin's grandson, article provided by the San Francisco Chronicle.
+Read an interview with Stalin's grandson, article provided by the San Francisco Chronicle.

 The Russian Memorial human rights group put together a list of more than 2.6 million names of victims of Stalin's mass killings.
 All in all, it is believed that approx 12 million people were murdered.

-And because of the sheer incomprehensibility of this number, let's allow ingenious Eddie Izzard to help us grasp.
+And because of the sheer incomprehensibility of this number, allow ingenious Eddie Izzard to help you grasp.

 Joseph Stalin's Name